Freyberg Place

-Freyberg Place (also known as Freyberg Square) is a small town square located in Auckland, New Zealand.
+Freyberg Place (also known as Freyberg Square) is a small square located in Auckland, New Zealand.
 It is named after Baron Freyberg who was a prominent soldier and the first New Zealand-raised Governor-General of New Zealand.

 History

 The square was first opened in 1946, and the decision to name it Freyberg Place was befitting, given that it is a small square and Freyberg's nickname was "Tiny".

 The square underwent significant renovations, costing $4 million, and was reopened on 15 September 2017.
-It now contains a pohutukawa tree, some nikau palms and many concrete steps which double as seating.
+It now contains a pōhutukawa tree, some nīkau palms and many concrete steps which double as seating.

 Contained within the square is an ornamental fountain and statue of Baron Freyberg in his World War 2 attire.

 After the renovation, the road that traversed the square was made into a shared space.
 Later, in 2018, it was proposed that this be converted completely to a pedestrian mall with bollard access available to emergency vehicles only.